ibbles/LearningUnreal/Niagara Fluids.md

 Set Mesh Renderer >Selection panel > Mesh Rendering > Source Mode to Emitter.
 This is to not create one mesh per particle, since we don't have any particles, but instead a single mesh for the entire emitter.
 Set Mesh Renderer > Selection panel > Mesh Rendering > Meshes > element 0 to `s_cube_1cm_flippednormals`.
+This is a [[Static Mesh]] that has been designed specifically to render volume data such as the density field of a smoke simulation.
 Set the neighboring Enable Material Overrides.
 Add an array element to the neighboring Material Overrides array.
 In the array element set Explicit Mat to `M_RayMarch_Smoke_Inst`.
+This is a [[Material]] that does ray marching into volume data.
 A few bindings need to be setup in Mesh Renderer > Selection Panel > Bindings:
 - Scale Binding: EMITTER .
 GRID 3D SET RESOLUTION .
 World Grid Extents.
 - Material Parameter Bindings: Add the following array elements: